Changing your UK Driving Licence to a Spanish Licence

 Test 2 - Hearing test, you will be placed in a sound proof booth and asked to press a button when hearing a sound.

-Test 3 – You will be sat in front of a screen this part is in 2 tests to check reaction times etc, the first test is quite simple you will be asked to follow a red ball along a blue line, this then goes into a blank space you have to press the button when you think the ball will have left the blank space.
+Test 3 - You will be sat in front of a screen this part is in 2 tests in some areas, if you are lucky it is just the one test, this is to check reaction times etc, the first test is quite simple you will be asked to follow a red ball along a blue line, this then goes into a blank space you have to press the button when you think the ball will have left the blank space.

 The 2nd part of this test is much harder, you will see two red wavy lines with a white ball, these red lines will move and you have to keep the white ball in-between the red lines, go outside these lines and the machine will beep, dont be alarmed, we had quite a few beeps and still passed. the only way to describe this test is imagine playing the old fashioned pac man video game but playing 2 games at once.